sonic-net/SONiC/doc/SONiC_VRRP_HLD.md

 1. Support configuration of VRRP instances per interface
 2. Support configuration of VIP, priority, hello interval and pre-emption for VRRP instance
 3. Support configuration of uplink interface track
-4. Allow users to configure track interface weight to provide flexible policy of Master to Backup switchover
+4. Allow users to configure track interface weight to provide flexibility in Master to Backup switchover
-5. Support display of various VRRP parameters as well as states using CLIs.
+5. Support display of various VRRP parameters as well as states.